AlibabaCloudDocs/eip/intl.en-US/FAQ/Elastic IP Address FAQ.md

 -   Cut-through mode

     In the cut-through mode, the EIP replaces the private IP address of the ENI.
 The ENI becomes a pure Internet network interface and its intranet function is not available any more.
 You can see the EIP in the ENI of the operating system, and directly obtain the public IP address on the ENI by running the ifconfig or ipconfig command.
-For more information, see [Set the cut-through mode](../../../../reseller.en-US/User Guide/Associate an EIP with a cloud instance/Associate an EIP with a secondary ENI/Set the cut-through mode.md#).
+For more information, see [Set the cut-through mode](../../../../intl.en-US/User Guide/Associate an EIP with a cloud instance/Associate an EIP with a secondary ENI/Set the cut-through mode.md#).

 -   Multi-EIP to ENI mode

     In the multi-EIP to ENI mode, the intranet function of the secondary ENI is still available.
 The EIPs are visible to the ENI.
 After the operating system is configured with a static IP address, you can run the ifconfig or ipconfig command to obtain the public IP address of the ENI.
+For more information, see [Set the Multi-EIP to ENI mode](../../../../intl.en-US/User Guide/Associate an EIP with a cloud instance/Associate an EIP with a secondary ENI/Set the Multi-EIP to ENI mode.md#).

+## How do I use multiple EIPs for an ECS instance if each ECS instance can only be associated with one EIP? {#section_naa_kwx_eks .section}

+You can use multiple EIPs for an ECS instance in the following way:

+-   Associate an EIP with a secondary ENI and associate the ENI with the ECS instance.
+The number of ENIs that can be associated with an ECS instance varies according to the specification of the ECS instance.
+For more information, see [Instance type families](../../../../intl.en-US/Instances/Instance type families.md#).
+-   If you associate the EIP with the secondary ENI in the **NAT Mode**, you can associate multiple EIPs with the ENI by associating one EIP with one secondary private IP address of the ENI.
+Then, you can associate the ENI with the ECS instance and in this way the ECS instance can use multiple EIPs.
+For more information, see [Associate multiple EIPs with an ENI in the NAT mode](../../../../intl.en-US/Best practices/Associate multiple EIPs with an ENI in the NAT mode.md#).
-For more information, see [Set the Multi-EIP to ENI mode](../../../../reseller.en-US/User Guide/Associate an EIP with a cloud instance/Associate an EIP with a secondary ENI/Set the Multi-EIP to ENI mode.md#).
+-   If you associate the EIP with the secondary ENI in the **Multi-EIP to ENI Mode**, you can directly associate multiple EIPs with the ENI.
+Then, you can associate the ENI with the ECS instance and in this way the ECS instance can use multiple EIPs.
+For more information, see [Set the Multi-EIP to ENI mode](../../../../intl.en-US/User Guide/Associate an EIP with a cloud instance/Associate an EIP with a secondary ENI/Set the Multi-EIP to ENI mode.md#).